 - Add the mashed bananas and melted butter to the bowl with the dry ingredients.

-- Coat a loaf pan with non-stick spray and spoon the batter into the pan.
+- Coat a loaf pan with non-stick spray (or alternatively line the pan with parchment paper.
+Spoon the batter into the prepared loaf pan.

 👪 FAQs

-Yes, I would let it cool for about 10 minutes or so.
+Yes, you should let it cool for about 10 minutes or so.
+Then remove from the loaf tin to finish cooling on a wire rack.

-No, you don’t need to store it in the refrigerator.
-I typically store it in a plastic container, with a piece of plastic wrap over the cut end to keep it from drying out.
+No, you don't need to store it in the refrigerator.
+I typically store it in a plastic airtight container at room temperature, with a piece of plastic wrap over the cut end to keep it from drying out.

 Not particularly (at least not this recipe!).
 Although the bananas have some good nutrients, the amount of sugar, processed flour, and fat are such that this can't really be considered a health food.
 But, enjoy it in moderation as a nice treat!